 Occasionally a novel comes along requiring you to update your favourite novel lists.
 Like Jonathan Franzen’s Freedom, Beautiful Ruins by Jess Walter and Jenny Egan’s Visit from the Goon Squad, Anthony Doerr’s All The Light We Cannot See is the sort of book that were it not so good, it would result in me abandoning plans to ever write again.
-If I were Elton John, I’d be buying it bulk and shoving into the hands of the moronic commuters lacking a book.
+If I were Elton John, I’d be buying it in bulk, like I do favourite albums, and shoving into the hands of any moronic commuters lacking a book.
+Mind you, they’d probably be too distracted by the presence of Elton John on the train.
 Anthony Doerr’s writes so well that it’s easy to imagine he even enjoys writing cheques.
 On the back of this, there’s certainly plenty of those on their way.

 God knows how long it took him to write.
 The research alone must have taken years.
 His portrait of Normandy’s Saint Malo exists in your very hands.
 It’s perfect, as are the warm, flawed and somehow innocent characters; all at mercy to the tumultuous tides of German occupied Europe between 1941 and the Normandy landings of 1944.

-It’s always promising when you find yourself reading a novel with the TV muted, not to mention that the first sitting is spent reading five-star review quotes of the first 6 pages.
-It also has a great jacket.
-Not judging a book by its cover is obviously advice book designers never listen to, nor indeed does human nature, which spends so much time wandering around judging books, people and frankly anything they see by the cover, that it’ a miracle they don’t bump into things more often.
+It’s always promising when you find yourself reading a novel with the TV muted, not to mention that the first sitting is spent reading five-star review quotes on the first 6 pages.
+It also has a great jacket cover.
+Not judging a book by its cover is obviously advice book designers thankfully never listen to, nor indeed does human nature, which spends so much time wandering around judging books, people and frankly anything they see by the cover, that it’ a miracle they don’t bump into things more often.

 Quoting all the good lines in the book would require transcribing the entire thing, so I’ll restrain myself to a single line, which alone must have taken a day to perfect: